envisioning/vocab/vocab/neuromorphic-chips.md

 ---
 category: ARCH, BIO
+generality:
+- 0.725
+- 0.7
+- 0.675
+- 0.65
+- 0.625
+- 0.6
+- 0.575
 slug: neuromorphic-chips
 summary: Specialized hardware designed to mimic the neural structures and functioning of the human brain to enhance computational efficiency and speed in processing AI algorithms.
 title: Neuromorphic Chips
 ---